 Adaptive Insights is probably the first name that comes to mind when talking about a CPM solution.
 After showing tremendous success in the past years, the company was acquired by Workday, the HR software giant.
 This step was definitely good for Workday, but it is still unknown if this was also good for Adaptive Insights.
 The latest customer feedback suggests anything from the existence of some small growing pains to a major change of focus.

 The reporting giant that went public in 2014 is a platform that enables companies to create and file financial and compliance reports and documents to the SEC and other federal and state regulatory agencies.
 Over the past few years Workiva decided to step into the Financial Planning and Analysis field.

-DataRails : The Rebel
+Datarails: The Rebel

-After building a one-of a-kind solution based on patented technology that transforms complex spreadsheet data into a simple, structured SQL database, the company harnessed its technology to disrupt the market and present a new kind of FP&A solution.
-Its motto is “work smarter with an enterprise-grade solution that improves budgeting, forecasting, and planning processes without changing how you work.”
+After building a one-of-a-kind solution based on patented technology that transforms complex spreadsheet data into a simple, structured SQL database, the company harnessed its technology to disrupt the market and present a new kind of FP&A solution.
+The motto behind Datarails' FP&A software solution is “work smarter with an enterprise-grade solution that improves budgeting, forecasting, and planning processes without changing how you work.”

 Jedox: The Square

 Similar to its European origins, Jedox presents a strong, organized, yet slightly bland solution that manages to compete head-to-head with all its competitors.
 Recently Jedox entered the US market and is trying to appeal to large organizations.

 Prophix: The Quiet Child